Skip navigation

 The second year will deepen your understanding of computer networks, programming, data storage, and analysis, learning to create advanced software solutions.

-You will undertake your sandwich placement in your third year.
+You'll undertake your sandwich placement in your third year.
 This year-long period of paid industrial training will help you to hone your expertise, try out a potential career path, and gain relevant and valuable workplace experience.
 In fact, many high-performing students return from their placement year with the offer of a sponsored Professional Project for their fourth-year studies and a graduate role within their organisation, so the sandwich placement can not only shape your degree journey but also your future after graduation.

 In your final year, you’ll specialise in cutting-edge topics like AI, data science, or cybersecurity, alongside an industry-related Professional Project that enhances your practical experience, refining the skills and expertise that will fully prepare you for your future career.